 - Adhere to medication for a quarter?
 Their health-based wealth account grows.

 Suddenly, the telehealth platform is no longer a cost center.
-It's the verification layer for a system that financially aligns the employee's daily choices with their long-term health and financial security.
+It's the verification layer for a system that aligns the employee's daily choices with their long-term health and financial security.
 The incentive flips from "call when you're sick" to "engage daily to build your future."

 From Data to Strategy: The "Readiness Index" Moats